Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/heads/factory-reset.rst

 7. You will be asked if you want to set the User and Admin/TPM PIN yourself.
 You press Enter to continue without changing the PINs.

 8. You will then be asked if manual user information should be added.
-You confirm with ‘y’ and enter your name and then the email address.
+You confirm with ``y`` and enter your name and then the email address.

    .. code-block:: bash